ShenHaotv/frame/README.md

 implementing a statistical method for inferring and visualizing asymmetric gene-flow in spatial population genetic data.

-The `FRAME` method and software was developed by Hao Shen and advised byJohn Novembre.
+The `FRAME` method and software was developed by Hao Shen and advised by John Novembre.
 We also used code from Benjamin M. Peter to help construct the spatial graphs.

 To get started, setup a `conda` environment: